radevgit/zelen/docs/MZN_CORE_SUBSET.md

 a -> b           % ✅ Implication - model.implies(a, b)
 a <-> b          % ✅ Bi-implication (iff) - double implication
 not a            % ✅ Negation - model.bool_not(a)
-a xor b          % ❌ Exclusive OR (not yet)
+a xor b          % ✅ Exclusive OR - XOR operation (Phase 3)
 ```

 **Status:**